jradesenv/DIBuilder/README.md

 	};
 ```

-You can add modules directly by adding their functions as well in server.js:
+If instead, you want to add any modules manually in server.js, just use the addModule passing your function

 ```js
  dibuilder.addModule(itemResource);